-- The underpinning professional standards and qualification syllabus was widely consulted on and ratified by a panel of leading experts from a variety of risk roles.
+- The underpinning professional standards and qualification syllabus was widely consulted on and ratified by a panel of leading experts from a variety of risk roles and backgrounds.

 - The learner will attain transferrable knowledge and skills that can be applied to any industry and size of organisation.
 The principles of risk and risk management can be equally applied to an SME to a large multinational, and from construction and manufacturing to retail and entertainment industries.

 - No focus on any specific legislation or regulation.
 Provides tools to help comply, whilst looking at the ‘bigger’ picture and the needs of the business beyond compliance.
 It is a risk for compliance to be considered in isolation.